n-rosati/CIS4820/readme.txt

 void createTube(int number, float sx, float sy, float sz,
         float ex, float ey, float ez, int colour);
--Creates a tube with the starting position at sx,sy,sz and and ending position at ex, ey, ez.
+-Creates x tube with the starting position at sx,sy,sz and and ending position at ex, ey, ez.
 -Colour is set using the int colour.
 These objects can use predefined colours (1-8) or used defined colours (9+).